Sea Lake: Local interest

 Sea Lake is located in fairly close proximity to several major national parks, including Wyperfeld National Park and Hattah-Kulkyne National Park.
 The town of Sea Lake is known for its once-yearly rally car race called the Mallee Rally, held on the Queens Birthday holiday in June and for its silo art.
 Sea Lake's main newspaper is called the Times Ensign.
 The paper was established in 1897.

 With its neighbouring townships Culgoa, Berriwillock and Nandaly, Sea Lake has football and netball teams (Sea Lake Nandaly Tigers) competing in the North Central Football League.

 Golfers play at the course of the Sea Lake Golf Club.

-The township has one hotel, the Royal Hotel (locally known as the Top Pub) and two motels: Lake Tyrrell Accommodation and the Thisledome Motel.
+The township has one hotel, the Royal Hotel (locally known as the Top Pub) and two motels: Lake Tyrrell Accommodation and the Thistledome Motel.
 A visitors centre is located on Main Street.

 At least two local footballers have played at VFL/AFL level.
 Geoff McMillan (Nandaly) played for Richmond in 1978–79 and Greg Daniels (Sea Lake) played for Collingwood in 1986.

 To the south of Sea Lake (some 10 km) lies the fresh water lake - Green Lake.
 This lake has served the surrounding communities well over the years for water sports recreation and as a holiday retreat.
 The lake was at its hey day in the 70s particularly when many speed boats and families spent hot summers at the lake.
 The lake is part of a natural depression and is fed by water by channel.
 It was dry for many years but around 2009 it was refilled.

-Sea Lake also have a Cricket side with the neighboring town Woomelang forming the Sea Lake Woomelang Cricket Club.
+Sea Lake also have a Cricket side with the neighbouring town Woomelang forming the Sea Lake Woomelang Cricket Club.